 The controller shall be available in an English language display.
 The display shall include selectable setting for date, time, and units of measurement.

-The Hydrawise software shall be fully translated and available in 8 different languages including: English, Spanish, French, Italian, German, Portuguese, Turkish, and Russian.
+The Hydrawise software shall be fully translated and available in English, Spanish, French, Italian, German, Portuguese, Turkish, and Russian.

 4.1 Programming